 I am painfully, slowly, trying to explain what had happened the night before.
-The cook I had been working with had made sexual advances towards me early on in my shift and later that night, he had raped me.
+The cook I had been working with had made sexual advances toward me early on in my shift, and later that night, he had raped me.

 I was sweating and shaking as I told him this.

 He looks at me with pity.
 He shakes his head and says, “Well, Joyce, you are a naive girl; now you know how the world works.”